ckan/ckan/doc/extensions/adding-custom-fields.rst

     :language: jinja
     :emphasize-lines: 16-17

-This overrides search ordering drop down box code block, the code is the same as the default package search block but we are adding two additional lines that define the display name of that search ordering (e.g. Custom Field Ascending) and the SOLR sort ordering (e.g. custom_text asc).
+This overrides the search ordering drop down code block, the code is the same as the default package search block but we are adding two additional lines that define the display name of that search ordering (e.g. Custom Field Ascending) and the SOLR sort ordering (e.g. custom_text asc).
 If you reload your development server you should be able to see these two additional sorting options on the dataset search page.

 The SOLR sort ordering can define arbitrary functions for custom sorting, but this is beyond the scope of this tutorial for further details see